Network Dynamics-Based Framework for Understanding Deep Neural Networks: Introduction

 A key feature revealed by this framework is the emergence of distinct learning phases during training, each characterized by specific OPT/NPT state distributions across layers.
 These phases are closely linked to network performance.
 As an illustrative example, we conduct a detailed case analysis of the well-known grokking phenomenon, which is marked by sudden improvements in test accuracy after prolonged periods of near-random performance, thereby illustrating how phase transitions align with qualitative shifts in model performance.
 Although both exhibit phase transition behavior, attraction basin analysis reveals that grokking in deep networks and in the reference shallow networks \cite{liu2023omnigrok} occurs via distinct mechanisms.

-The paper is organized as follows.
-Section II introduces transformation modes and attraction basins, along with methods for their quantitative characterization.
-Section III analyzes learning dynamics in shallow models, emphasizing phase emergence and transitions.
-Section IV examines DNNs, focusing on how architecture and training parameters shape key dynamical metrics.
-Section V explores the mechanisms underlying phase transitions in grokking.
-Section VI concludes with broader implications and future directions.
+The paper introduces transformation modes and attraction basins, along with methods for their quantitative characterization.
+It then analyzes learning dynamics in shallow models, emphasizing phase emergence and transitions, and further examines deep neural networks, focusing on how architecture and training parameters shape key dynamical metrics.
+Finally, it explores the mechanisms underlying phase transitions in grokking and concludes with broader implications and future directions.